hwanggu-corgi/mini-projects/learn-typescript/chapter_5/project_park_service_volunteer_apprciation_program/README.md

 Is sixth project for Codecademy's course `Learn Typescript`.

+This program was partially written to help the Park Service determine this season’s top volunteers.

 This program practices writing type-safe code using `Unions` and `type narrowing`.

 ## Setup Instruction